3 min read

-Are you familiar with Augmentin or Amoxicillin?
-Every year in early November is World Antibiotic Awareness Week and we have now reached a point where antibiotic resistance has been declared as one of the biggest threats to global health by the World Health Organization.
-The problem in Hong Kong is particularly alarming.
+Familiar with Augmentin or Amoxicillin?
+We have reached a point where antibiotic resistance has been declared as one of the biggest threats to global health by the WHO (World Health Organization).
+The situation in Hong Kong is alarming.
 A recent survey indicates that nearly half of the population has consumed antibiotics in the past year.
 Increasing general awareness and changing our attitude towards antibiotic use is of great importance for the future.

-Antibiotics, which include Amoxicillin, Augmentin, Cephalexin, Ciprofloxacin and Doxycycline among others, are very effective drugs that fight off bacterial infections, but their misuse drives antibiotic resistance.
+Commonly prescribed antibiotics, which include Amoxicillin, Augmentin, Ciprofloxacin and Doxycycline among others, are very effective drugs that fight off bacterial infections, but their misuse drives antibiotic resistance.
 To make it clear, bacteria become antibiotic-resistant and the danger in that lies in developing an infection caused by an antibiotic-resistant bacterium.
 In this case, an antibiotic course will be much less effective in treating your infection, which means you will have to rely on your own immune system to ward off the infection.
 Certain bacterial infections that were easily treated with effective antibiotics such as pneumonia, tuberculosis, gonorrhea and syphilis are now facing bacterial resistance.
 It means that in the future these infections will lead to higher medical costs and increased mortality.
 Clearly, it is time to take action!